-Dr. Rheeda Walker is an Associate Professor of Psychology and licensed clinical psychologist whose program of research emphasizes two understudied areas—suicide science and African-American adult mental health.
+Dr. Rheeda Walker is a Professor of Psychology and licensed clinical psychologist whose program of research emphasizes two understudied areas—suicide science and African-American adult mental health.
 This work began at Florida State University where Dr. Walker earned a Ph.D. in Psychology (Clinical) in 2002.
 At the time, the suicide death rates were escalating for young, Black adults.
 Communities throughout the United States are chronically underserved in part due to social and cultural barriers.
 All of Dr. Walker’s scholarly work has focused on suicide and related emotional health challenges toward the primary goal of developing culturally-relevant models of well-being.
 This research has been funded by the National Institutes of Health, the University of Georgia Research Foundation, the Southern Illinois University Foundation, and the South Carolina Research Foundation.

 Pre-Doctoral Graduate Students

 Soumia Cheref is a fifth year graduate student in the Clinical Psychology doctoral program.
 She is interested in researching the role of cultural, cognitive, and emotional factors in self-injurious thoughts and behaviors with a specific focus on the interplay between exposure to trauma and suicidality.
 Soumia obtained a B.A. in Psychology with departmental honors from Hunter College of The City University of New York.